-The Assistant Dean for Recruitment and Enrollment Management, Paddy Peerman, is located in Room 210 Godchaux Hall.
-The administrative assistant for the admissions office, Bernie Rimgale, is located in Room 207.
-Ms. Peerman serves as a resource to students concerning their course schedules and academic records.
-She also serves as Director of Admissions and as a liaison between the School of Nursing and the University Registrar's Office.
-You may contact her at (615) 322-3802 or see one of her assistants.
+The Assistant Dean for Recruitment and Enrollment Management, Paddy Peerman, is located in School of Nursing, room 176.
+The administrative assistant for the admissions office, Bernie Rimgale, is located in Room 170.
+She serves as Director of Admissions and as a liaison between the School of Nursing and the University Registrar's Office.
+You may contact her at (615) 322-3802 or see one